David Hobbs helped make these videos

 If you are having problems with the transmission in your Grand Cherokee, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-If you have an electrical component that doesn't work, try replacing the fuse first2005 Jeep Grand Cherokee Limited 4.7L V8
+Because you have to start somewhere2005 Jeep Grand Cherokee Limited 4.7L V8